10:30 hours GMT

 "They're not in the past or the future!"
 She pointed to the perfectly synched sine wave on her screen.
 "They are in the present.
 They're home!"

 She spoke to him in fast unintelligible Russian, her tone conveying calm professionalism.
 He tried to talk to her, but she either spoke no English, or refused to understand him.
-She busied herself taking his vitals, making brief notes on the chart hanging above his head, and then, mercifully, helping him sip a little water, relieving his hot dry burning throat.
+She busied herself taking his vitals, making brief notes on the chart hanging above his head, and then, mercifully, helping him sip a little water, relieving his dry, burning throat.
 She eased his head back to the pillow, and moved to Doug.

-He woke up as she collected her data, and just as studiously as she had with Tony, she ignored his English language attempts at communication.
+He woke up as she collected her data, and just as studiously as she had with Tony, she ignored his attempts at communication.
 After giving Doug some water, she turned back to Tony and smiled, a flicker of real emotion playing at the corner of her eyes and then, as quick as a storm sweeping in across the Big Island, she snapped to attention, expressing no more emotion than a tractor.

 "I don't speak Russian," Doug explained.
 The officer turned to Tony and repeated himself.